georlia/PowerBI-Projects/Hospital-Efficiency-Analysis/README.md

 * **Data Privacy:** The dataset is de-identified; therefore, patient-level longitudinal tracking (readmissions) was not possible.

 ## Repository Contents
-* `/Backgrounds`: The backgrounds of every dashboard page.
+* `/Backgrounds`: The backgrounds of every analytical report page.
 * `/Dataset`: CSV file.
-* `/Media`: A video walthrough of the dashboard.
+* `/Media`: A video walthrough of the analytical report.
-* `/Template`: The template of the dashboard.
+* `/Template`: The template of the analytical report.
-* `Hospital-Efficiency-Analysis.pbix`: The final Power BI interactive dashboard.
+* `Hospital-Efficiency-Analysis.pbix`: The final Power BI analytical report.